 We can talk about the common thread of disobedience, amongst other things in another post.
 For now, I want to focus on God’s presence.
 What does it mean for you and I, and is it worth laying down all else, including self for?

 First, the presence of the Lord encapsulates His glory and brilliance.
-His presence is direction, so that even when we are not privy to the details, we are certain of progressive movement.
+His presence is direction.
+So even when we are not privy to the details, we are certain of progressive movement.
 His presence is light, ensuring that His own do not stumble around in darkness.
 His presence is wisdom, the tabernacle of all knowledge, understanding and revelation.
 His presence is rest, peace, favor and power.
 It is joy, fruitfulness, and hope.
 His presence purifies, renews and heals.
 It is comforting and uplifting.
 His presence is a fortress.
 It is provision.
 His presence is the absolute embodiment of good.
 It is everything the human mind can comprehend, and more.
 Heavy on the more.
 His presence is life, and are we really living if without the very source of life?
 So to answer the second question, a million times yes.
 His presence is worth laying down all else, including self for.

 If ever a presence commanded attention, it should be His.
 So why do we gamble with it?
 Are we so foolish to think that God being himself mercy would condone sin?
 Are we so disillusioned by the compliments, applause and accolades that we think even for a moment that we are ourselves God?
 So enamored by the works of our hands, that we despise the authority of the One who is the King of kings?
 Are we so far gone, blinded by popular opinion and deceit that we are beyond saving?